-Air Conditioners - See Fire Safety/Electrical Appliances
+Air Conditioners - See Fire Safety/Electrical Appliances.

 Alcohol and Drugs - Students shall not consume or possess alcohol (except where explicitly permitted), illegal and/or illicit drugs.
-Students shall not possess any containers currently or formerly used for alcoholic beverages (i.e. beer cartons, wine bottles, etc.).
+Please see the campus wide policy.

 Assignment Changes (Room Changes) - Residents experiencing difficulties with their roommates are encouraged to contact a residence life staff member.
 Roommates shall meet with their Hall Director to try to resolve conflicts before a room change may begin.
 Residents will not be allowed to force their roommate to change rooms.
 Residents moving must complete a Room Change Form and submit to their Hall Director prior to beginning a move.
 Changes may occur two weeks after the start of fall semester or after the first week of spring semester for returning students (two weeks for new residents).
 An administrative charge of \$100.00 will be assessed to any student(s) participating in an unauthorized room change (moving prior to completing the Room Change Form).